 “Project IP Expiration” means the expiration of the last patent or exclusivity periods in the United States, the European Union or Japan for any Project IP Rights.

 “PTE NOA” This refers to the Boston University (the “Pass-Through Entity” or “PTE”) Federal Award from BARDA (HHS/ASPR), which is attached to the agreement as an appendix.

 5. Additional Subrecipient Obligations

 (i) If control of the Subrecipient’s Project IP Rights resulting from the Project changes, whether through sale, transfer, license, assignment or otherwise, the Subrecipient will require the obligations of Sections 5.01, 5.03 and 6.04 to follow the Product and be incorporated into any such sale, transfer, license, assignment or otherwise to the new company (the “Acquirer”).
 Prompt notice will be provided by the Subrecipient to the PTE of any such event.
 If the Acquirer accepts obligations under Sections 5.01, 5.03 and 6.04, the Subrecipient is discharged from further obligations from Sections 5.01, 5.03 and 6.04.

-(g) If the PTE informs the Subrecipient that it is no longer receiving CARB-X funding and no longer operates CARB-X, then Wellcome Trust will assume the rights reserved to the PTE in this Section 5.01, and, for purposes of this Section 5.01, the Wellcome Trust is an intended third-party beneficiary of this Subaward Agreement, and is entitled to enforce its rights as described in this Section 5.01 as if it were a party hereto.
+(d) For purposes of this Section 6.04, the Wellcome Trust is an intended third-party beneficiary of this Subaward Agreement, and is entitled to enforce the Access Rights as described in this section 6.04 as if it were a party hereto.